 Be very meticulous sending these “work samples.”
 Demonstrate the high quality of your work.

 Speed of sending and receipt is the primary advantage of emailed thank you notes.
-For example of good emailed thank you notes, read Job Interview Thank You Email.
+For examples of good emailed thank you notes, read Job Interview Thank You Email (Templates & Samples).

 You can follow up with paper, even hand-written, notes.
 Mailed (vs. emailed) notes take at least a day to deliver and may sit in a post office or corporate mail room for a while before delivery.